wittm22/DS_final_project/README.md

 # DS_final_project

 ## Boston Marathon Winners (Men and Women)
+Why was the project undertaken?
+What was the research question, the tested hypothesis or the purpose of the research?
 The Boston Marathon, the world's oldest marathon, is a prominent race that runners from all over the world travel afar to compete in.
 This 26.2 mile race started in 1897 and has taken place almost every year since then.
 I found datasets on Kaggle which contain the male and female winners from each year's Boston Marathon.
 The datasets include the name of the winner, they year in which he/she won, the country he/she is from, his/her finishing time, and the distance of the race in both miles and kilometers.

+What is the source of the dataset?
+Characteristics of data?
+Any munging, imputation, or feature engineering?

+The data can be found on the Boston Athletic Association's website.
+I removed the rows for 1918 and 2020.
+In 1918, the Boston Marathon was a relay race, so there was no individual winner.
+The Boston Marathon was cancelled in 2020.

+The Boston Marathon, the world's oldest marathon, is a prominent race that runners from all over the world travel afar to compete in.
+This 26.2 mile race started in 1897 and has taken place almost every year since then.

 By analyzing the datasets, I wanted to answer the following research questions: